Rosen Law Firm Encourages Visa Inc. Investors To Inquire About Securities Class Action Investigation - V

 (MENAFN- PR Newswire)

-NEW YORK, Oct.
-17, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Visa Inc. (NYSE: V ) resulting from allegations that Visa may have issued materially misleading business information to the investing public.
+Why: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Visa Inc. (NYSE:

 So What: If you purchased Visa securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.